 Is your child struggling with school and feeling like they’re falling behind?
-Dr Study is offer a range of Melbourne tutors to help your child achieve success in school – and beyond.
+Dr Study offers a range of Melbourne tutors to help your child achieve success in school – and beyond.

-The Critical Role That Effective Time Management Plays For Students
+The Importance of Effective Time Management for Students

 Time Management Strategies for Online Students

-- Office hours with professors and advisors, either in-person or via video chat.
+- Program-specific events, such as study group meetings or campus mixers Office hours with faculty and advisors, either in person or online via video conferencing.

 Stop Trying to Multitask.